NSS-Workshops/data-structures-and-algorithms/src/chapters/sorting-and-binary-search/text/binary-search-variants-content.md

 "How would my collection of records get, uh, rotated?"

 "Never mind that.
 The trick with rotated sorted arrays is that one half is always properly sorted.
-We first determine which half is sorted by comparing the endpoints, then check if our target is within the sorted half's range.
-If it is, we search there; otherwise, we search the other half.
+We first determine which half is sorted by comparing the endpoints.
+Then we check if our target is within the sorted half's range.
+If it is, we continue the binary search there; otherwise, we search the other half.
 This maintains the O(log n) efficiency... even with the rotation!"

 ```javascript
 function searchInRotatedArray(arr, target) {